Saif-Rashed/AdvancedArrayMethodsExercises/README.md

-# forEach-map-filter-Exercise
+# Advanced Array Methods Exercises

-This is a repo that contains the forEach, map, filter Exercise.
+## This repo contains solutions for the Advanced Array Methods Exercises.

+### List of exercies in this repo:
+* forEach,map, and filter Exercise.
+* some and every Exercise.
+* find and findIndex Exercise.
+* reduce Exercise.